Otoman25/udemy-microservices/README.md

 /tickets:
 Ticket sales platform in a microservice architecture.
 Using Mongo, Express, React, Node and nats-streaming-server as an event bus

+Client communicates via requests to the /api/${service} routes Services communicate via the nats streaming server and follows an event based architecture

 - Auth service
 - Client